LindaHendrawan/CapstoneProject/index.md

 <br>
 <img src="images/HT1_P_BI.PNG?raw=true"/>

-<p> The data is about Financial Institution which customer loans.
+<p> The data was about Financial Institution which customer loans.
 The aim of this project was to work in a team to analyse data, data cleaning, data transformation and build interactive dashboard in Power BI. </p>

 ### Category Name 2